 Another mistake is not considering the closing costs when considering the profit on the home sale.
 Your closing costs can be as high as 8 to 10 percent of the sale price.
 The closing costs include commissions, transfer tax, title insurance, prorated property taxes, HOA fees, ad costs, escrow fees, and attorney’s fees.
 Make sure to consider them before fixing the selling price.

-But closing costs can be too much for you to handle if you’re in a financial crisis.
+But closing costs can be too much to handle if you’re in a financial crisis.
 Instead, consider a cash home buyer in Phoenix who offers to cover them.
-With Diamond Equity Investments, you can sell your house fast in Phoenix with no closing costs.
+With Diamond Equity Investments, you can sell your house quickly in Phoenix without closing costs.

 3. Pricing Too High

-As a seller, it’s natural to want top dollar for your house.
-But you must be realistic about its actual value and how buyers will see it.
+As a seller, looking to get top dollar for your house is quite natural.
+But it would help if you were realistic about its actual value and how buyers will see it.
 Many potential buyers will probably lose interest if you overprice the home.

 If you receive an offer for your home different from what you expected, be ready to negotiate.
 The only way to a successful deal is to ensure that the buyer also feels like they benefit.
-Also, if you want to see the sale price rise, suggest offering to cover some closing costs for the buyer.
-But such negotiations will not always be beneficial.
+Also, if you want to see the sale price rise, offer to cover some closing costs for the buyer.
+However, such negotiations will not always be beneficial.